Atomic Energy of Canada Limited

 Port Granby (part of the Port Hope Area Initiative) 802,800

-Note 1: Quantity of waste emplaced into Long-Term Waste Management Facility or in a historic temporary storage location
+[1] Waste emplaced into Long-Term Waste Management Facility or currently in a historic temporary storage location.